-The percentage of banded tākoketai caught out of all captures is higher for intensive on-land night survey work (51.3%) than the ad-hoc on-land night surveys (45%) and much higher than the at-sea surveys (4.8%) (Table 5).
-This pattern is also the same for the percentage of returned chicks captured (intensive 19.4% ad-hoc vs 13.3% vs at-sea 1.9%) (Table 5).
-The number of banded tākoketai caught per survey is also higher for the intensive on-land night surveys (n=5.3) compared to both the ad-hoc onland night surveys (n=2.1) and at-sea surveys (n=1.5) (Table 5).
-Again, this pattern continues for returned chicks caught per survey, with intensive surveys (2 returned chicks/survey) being higher than both adhoc and at-sea surveys, and interestingly ad-hoc and at-sea surveys have the same capture per survey rate (0.6 returned chicks/survey).
-However, these difference in captures rates between methods (e.g., intensive vs at-sea surveys) is to be expected given the small vs broad spatial scales at which each method employs.
+The percentage of banded tākoketai caught out of all captures is higher for intensive on-and night survey work (51.3%) than the ad-hoc on-land night surveys (45%) and much higher than the at-sea surveys (4.8%) (Table 10).
+This pattern is also the same for the percentage of returned chicks captured (intensive 19.4% ad-hoc vs 13.3% vs at-sea 2%) (Table 10).
+The number of banded tākoketai caught per survey is also higher for the intensive on-land night surveys (n=5.3) compared to both the ad-hoc on-land night surveys (n=2.1) and at-sea surveys (n=1.5) (Table 10).
+Again this pattern continues for returned chicks caught per survey, with intensive surveys (2 returned chicks/survey) being higher than both ad-hoc and at-sea surveys, and interestingly ad-hoc and at-sea surveys have the same capture per survey rate (0.6 returned chicks/survey).